alyssacheong/devsoc-site/README.md

-# devsoc trainee program porfolio site
+# Devsoc trainee program porfolio site

 This is my site made for the UNSW devsoc trainee program application.